Kemonozume: Characters

 He then goes in an attempt to kill Ōba.
-Only to fall into his trap and dies from his injuries after Ōba had his arms surgically removed.
+Only to fall into his trap and die from his injuries after Ōba had his arms surgically removed.
 Given how long he's been able to live normally among humans, it is hinted that Ōba is the one that brought out his Shokujinki instincts.
 Most likely with a drug he used on Yuka once, his "medicine," then encouraged Kazuma to eat octopus and consume alcohol, which was hinted to trigger Shokujinki's monstrous instincts.

 Rie Kakinoki (柿の木 利江, Kakinoki Rie) A female member of the Kifūken school where she has also been raised.
 Once, as a child, she was jokingly engaged to Toshihiko and was very much infatuated with him.
-Though many, including Jūzō himself, stated that Rie was wasting her time pinning for Toshihiko.
+Though many, including Jūzō himself, stated that Rie was wasting her time pining for Toshihiko.

 Rie childishly believes the toy ring he gave her means a real engagement and isn't above dirty tactics to try and steal him away from Yuka.
 She even seduces him into an affair after an argument with Yuka.
 But he quickly regrets it and tries to tell her he doesn't want her.
-It is hinted after he leaves her and the group twice, she starts a relationship with his brother Kazuma.
+It is hinted that after he leaves her and the group twice, she starts a relationship with his brother Kazuma.
 After Ōba takes over the Kifūken, she volunteers for an experiment and becomes attached to Kemonozume.

 He has her and Yuka drugged and forced to fight.
 While defeated, she's still alive until Kazuma finds her.
 Whether because of the drugs or because he had no control over his Shokujinki abilities, he loses his mind and devours her when he thinks she's died.

 Kyūtarō Ōba (大葉 久太郎, Ōba Kyūtarō) A Kifūken swordsman who later took charge of the school's administrative tasks.
 He has an unassuming role at the beginning of the series but is later revealed to be the main antagonist.
 In the past, Ōba was shown to be an innocent and kind individual.

 But after seeing the carnage Jin did for power, it ultimately shattered him and changed him completely.
 His motives for what he's done are never clear.
 He stated he did what he did for his son, so he would be strong and not mocked by others.
 Another hint is that he did his cruel deeds to be stronger and keep power.
 One thing is known, he had an attraction to Harumi.
-An attraction he never acted on, but when he becomes corrupt.
-His attraction becomes a sick, twisted obsession.
+An attraction he never acted on, but when he becomes corrupt his attraction is elevated to a sick, twisted obsession.
 He kept her arms as his and cloned her body multiple times; in a sick attempt to make her his.